denotation-io/denotation-io.github.io/pages/contact.md

 If you like the content on this site, please support us by subscribing to our newsletter!

-For any other inquiry, including requests for public speaking, please write to<br> *contact AI denotation DOT io*.
+For any other inquiry, please write to<br> *contact AI denotation DOT io*.

 Denotation IO is maintained by [Aurelie Herbelot](https://aurelieherbelot.net/).